Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Discussion and conclusions

-We conclude by discussing some possible improvements of the newly discussed model.
+We conclude by discussing some possible short and mid-term improvements of the newly discussed model.
 First, even considering non-evolving hosts with smooth density profiles, the DF description could be improved in multiple ways.
+For instance when computing the DF expression for the disc we assumed an isotropic Gaussian as distribution function.
+A natural extension is to consider an anisotropic version of such distribution function encoding different velocity dispersion along different direction, such as $\sigma_R = \sigma_\phi > \sigma_z$ \citep[see e.g.][]{Binney1977}.
+Despite this choice inevitably requires the numerical computation of some integrals, the task could likely be optimised in order to maintain good computational efficiency.
+A further (indirect) improvement for disc DF consists in the development of more realistic expressions for the rotational pattern $\mathbf{v}_{\rm rot}$ and $\sigma_R$ profile, such that a well-behaved form is maintained also in the central regions.

-In particular, the distribution function of the individual components of the host galaxy should be computed self-consistently considering the whole galaxy potential, while in the current analysis the velocity distributions of the bulge and halo are computed as if they were in isolation.
+A more challenging aspect concerns how the distribution functions of the individual galactic components are evaluated.
+In principle, such functions should be computed self-consistently considering the whole galaxy potential, while in the current analysis the velocity distributions of the bulge and halo are computed as if they were in isolation.
 In addition, we follow the approximation discussed in \citet{Chandra43}, in which only stars moving slower than the MP contribute to DF.
 Such approximation is less and less valid for cored spherical systems \citep{Antonini2012}.
 While such approximation has a limited impact for Hernquist-like profiles (justifying the agreement we find with numerical simulations), it could severely affect the orbital decay of MPs in bulges with close to constant density cores \citep{Antonini2012}.\footnote{We stress that the results presented in \citet{Antonini2012} refer to the specific case of spherical stellar systems in quasi-Keplerian potentials, i.e. it is valid only for the final stages of DF within the influence sphere of the host central MBH.
 While the same distribution function has been used for MPs at much larger separations \citep[e.g.][]{Li2020}, a self-consistent implementation would require the use of the correct distribution function at every scale.}

 We also limited our analysis to MPs with fixed masses, while in general a substantial mass evolution is expected in the case of galaxy mergers.
 For instance, during the early stages of the inspiral, the decaying MBH is expected to be embedded in a sizable fraction of its original stellar core.
 The resulting MP is therefore characterised by both an increased effective mass (determining a more efficient DF) and a larger size.
 However, as the decay proceeds, tidal effects exerted by the host galaxy on the MP tend to gradually erode the residual stellar envelope, until we are left with a ``naked'' MBH \citep[see e.g.][]{Sandor14}.
 On the other hand, if large reservoirs of gas are available and promptly funnelled toward the secondary nucleus, the decaying MBH could accrete a considerable amount of it and thus gradually increasing its mass as time passes \citep{callegari1, capelo1,CD}.